Shire of Mansfield

-The Mansfield Shire is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
-It covers an area of 3844 km2 and in June 2018, had a population of 8,979.
+The Shire of Mansfield is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
+It covers an area of 3844 km2 and in August 2021, had a population of 10,178.

 It includes the towns of Mansfield, Maindample, Mount Buller, Bonnie Doon, Jamieson, Kevington, Merrijig, Tolmie and Woods Point.
-It was formed in 2002 from the de-amalgamation of the Shire of Delatite into the current shire and the Rural City of Benalla.
+It was formed in 2002 from the de-amalgamation of the Delatite Shire into the current shire and the Rural City of Benalla.

 The de-amalgamation was the only successful de-amalgamation following the Kennett Government's policy of local government mergers.
 It was the result of organised political activity, with parallels to other autonomy movements.

-The Shire is governed and administered by Mansfield Shire Council; its seat of local government and administrative centre is located at the council headquarters in Mansfield.
+The Shire is governed and administered by Mansfield Shire Council, its seat of local government and administrative centre is located at the council headquarters in Mansfield.
 The Shire is named after the main urban settlement located in the north of the LGA, that is Mansfield, which is also the LGA's most populous urban centre with a population of 4,360.

 The Shire is bordered by the Rural City of Benalla, the Shire of Baw Baw, the Shire of Murrindindi, the Shire of Yarra Ranges, the Shire of Strathbogie and the Shire of Wellington.
 There are two unincorporated areas within the shire; the areas around Mount Buller and Mount Stirling.